-- (5) A person who owns, controls or operates a retail betting venue in Regional Victoria may only operate the venue during the restricted activity period if the number of members of the public permitted in any indoor space or outdoor space is limited (with infants under one year of age not counted towards this limit) to either: - (a) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; or - (b) if the facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the retail betting venue is operational, the density quotient, provided that, where the retail betting venue is within a larger facility that is subject to restrictions under these directions, the number of members of the public in the retail betting venue at any time is included within the cap that is applicable to that larger facility.
+- (5) A person who owns, controls or operates a retail betting venue in the State of Victoria may only operate the venue during the restricted activity period if: - a COVID Check-in Marshal is present at all entrances to the retail betting venue open to members of the public whenever the retail betting venue is operational; and - (b) the number of members of the public permitted in any indoor space or outdoor space is limited (with infants under one year of age not counted towards this limit) to the density quotient; and - (c) the total number of members of the public permitted in the whole of the retail betting venue at any time is limited (with infants under one year of age not counted towards this limit) to the lesser of: - (i) the density quotient; and - (ii) 100.

+provided that, where the retail betting venue is within a larger facility that is subject to restrictions under these directions, the number of members of the public in the retail betting venue at any time is included within the cap that is applicable to that larger facility.